ionStici/frontend/3-js/how-js-works/call-stack.md

 ## Execution Contexts

-The code finished compiling, now ready to be executed..
+The code finished compiling, now ready to be executed.
 How JavaScript code is executed?

 1. A **Global execution context** is created for the _top-level code_.